-This week’s hot topic on the forum and the Facebook Group has been on Txp’s perception from the outside world.
+This week’s hot topic on the forum has been on Textpattern’s perception from the outside world.
 Extending our feelers from the increasingly spammy and outdated forum to other avenues of communication seems a smart move to reach a wider audience.

 Meet me by the fountain; I’ll have the rose between my teeth

 Of course the other way to become noticed is to get together just like we did.
 Any time you’re travelling between cities, let everyone know and something might come of it.
-Take along a camera and post the meet shots on flickr, blog about it, send the pics here or the Facebook group so we can publish them and talk about the meet.
+Take along a camera and post the meet shots on Flickr, blog about it, send the pics here or the Google+ community so we can publish them and talk about the meet.
 Whatever it takes.
 We know our community contains the nicest bunch of people around, so let’s prove it!

-And on that note I shall leave you with eight choice photographs (click the pic to view next slide).
+And on that note I shall leave you with eight choice photographs.
 Whether they inspire or frighten you is open to debate.
 Regardless, thank you to Steve and his family for putting up with us eating their food and using their electricity.
 I enjoyed the company of everyone and I’ll certainly be doing something similar every chance I get.
 Do join me.